-Many products require CE marking before they can be sold in the EU or in Iceland, Lichtenstein or Norway.
+Many products require CE marking before they can be sold in the EEA ( EU + Iceland, Lichtenstein and Norway).
 CE marking proves that your product had been assessed and meets EU safety, health and environmental protection requirements.
-It is valid for products manufactured both inside and outside the EU, that are then marketed inside the EU.
+It is valid for products manufactured both inside and outside the EEA, that are then marketed inside the EEA.

-CE marking is valid only for products for which EU-wide specifications have been introduced.
+CE marking is valid only for products for which EU specifications have been introduced.

-To obtain the CE marking for your product, you must put together a technical dossier proving that your product fulfils all the EU-wide requirements.
+To affix the CE marking to your product, you must put together a technical dossier proving that your product fulfils all the EU-wide requirements.
 As the product's manufacturer, you bear sole responsibility for declaring conformity with all requirements.
 Once your product bears the CE marking, you might have to provide your distributors and/or importers with all the supporting documentation concerning CE marking.

 How to obtain CE marking?

-1. Identify the EU-wide requirements for your product
+1. Identify the EU requirements for your product

-The EU-wide requirements are laid down in directives that cover different products, for example:
+The EU-wide requirements are laid down in directives that cover different products or product sectors, for example:

 2. Check whether your product meets the specific requirements

-It is up to you to make sure your product meets all the EU-wide legal requirements.
-If harmonised European standards exist for your product and you follow them in the production process, your product will automatically comply with the relevant EU directives.
+It is up to you to make sure your product meets all the EU legal requirements.
+If harmonised European standardsexist for your product and you follow them in the production process, your product will be presumed to be in conformity with the requirements laid down in the relevant EU directives.

-The use of standards is voluntary - you cannot be obliged to use them.
-You could also opt for other technical solutions to fulfil the essential requirements set out in the relevant directive.
+The use of standards is voluntary - you are not obliged to use them.
+You can also opt for other technical solutions to fulfil the essential requirements set out in the relevant EU directive.

-3. Check whether your product must be tested by an independent national authority
+3. Check whether your product must be tested by a Notified Body

-For some products, special authorities ("notified bodies") must verify that your product meets the specific technical requirements.
+For some products, special conformity assessment bodies ('Notified Bodies') must verify that your product meets the specific technical requirements.
 This is not obligatory for all products.
-Use the "Nando" database to identify which notified body to contact in your case.
+Use the "Nando" database to identify which Notified Body to contact in your case.

 4. Test your product